INTRO

 Four agents, one schema, no orchestrator

 The agents don't call each other.
-They write to and read from a shared Supabase schema, and each owns one stage of the pipeline.
+They read and write a shared Supabase schema, and each owns one stage of the pipeline.
 Scout writes `trend_briefs`.
 Design picks up briefs in `pending` status and writes `design_packages`.
 Listing picks up packages and publishes to Etsy.
 Ledger watches Etsy receipts and writes `orders` with derived margins.
-Status transitions on shared rows are the API.
+Status transitions on shared rows are the whole API.

-That decision avoided a central orchestrator entirely.
-Each agent has its own runtime, deployment cadence, and retry semantics.
-Scout runs on nightly cron (trends don't change minute-to-minute).
-Design and Listing poll every 15 minutes (image generation is slow and expensive).
-Ledger polls every 30 minutes (Etsy receipts settle slowly).
-They scale and fail independently — when fal.ai had an outage, Design stalled and the others kept working off the existing pipeline backlog.
+There's no central orchestrator, so each agent has its own runtime, deployment cadence, and retry behavior.
+Scout runs on a nightly cron, since trends don't change minute to minute.
+Design and Listing poll every 15 minutes, because image generation is slow and expensive.
+Ledger polls every 30 minutes, because Etsy receipts settle slowly.
+They scale and fail on their own: when fal.ai had an outage, Design stalled while the others kept working through the existing backlog.

 SECTION